 These photos show ventilated back panels.
 On both the ventilation takes space from the pack's internal volume.
 But can make the pack more comfortable.

 The Talon, Stratos, and Salvo have back panels designed to allow for airflow, which is more comfortable while hiking in warm weather.
 The Deuter Speed Lite

 has padded, meshy back panels that are breathable and still protect objects from jabbing you in the back.

 The Osprey Daylite was the perfect size for short day hikes in Haiti.

 Though most of the products reviewed are designed for hiking-specific pursuits, equipped with some handy features like trekking pole attachments, a few could also double as a briefcase or school tote.

 Unlike a climbing- or snow-sports-specific backpack, a day-specific pack is more versatile and can be used for travel, summiting mountains, and carrying your laptop to your favorite coffee shop.
-Many of these packs don't have a laptop sleeve but will still work.
+Many of these contender don't have a laptop sleeve but will still work.
 For a pack designed for a laptop and travel (but often not intended for hiking) see our laptop backpack review.